 Nami Island is named after General Nami, who was executed after being falsely accused of treason during the reign of King Sejo, the seventh king of the Joseon Dynasty.
 His grave can be found here on the island.

 Because we hadn’t seen Winter Sonata, we went to Nami Island with little expectation but we left as fans.
 This tiny micronation of an island is quirky, unique, and achingly beautiful.
-My niece visited the island in autumn and it looked stunning, even more so than it did in winter (see next picture).
+My niece visited the island in autumn and it looked stunning, even more so than it did during the winter season (see next picture).

 Here’s my niece Gabby on Gingko Tree Lane in early November.
 Breathtaking isn’t it?